river-alaqidy/BadgerChatMobile/README.md

 After developing the React web version of BadgerChat, this chatroom message board was transitioned to a React Native mobile application.
 Below is a a screen recorded video of the app in action.
 To see the code used to build the app look in the src/components folder.

+Note in the video demonstration that password entering has been masked so screen recordings do not show passwords being entered.

 ## Video Demonstration tasks
  1. Try to register for an account that already exists.
  2. Register for a new account.